novix-sa/Pyplan/docs/User Guide/File Manager.md

 ## Uploading
 Files can be uploaded through drag-and-drop user interface.
-![enter image description here](http://img.pyplan.org/FileManager-upload.gif) When the uploaded file match with an existing file, the new uploaded file p
+![enter image description here](http://img.pyplan.org/FileManager-upload.gif) When the uploaded file match with an existing file, the new uploaded file replace the previous one which is preserved with a suffix and a .old extension. preserve its name

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3OTEzMDg1OCwxNzQ5ODQ3MjUzLC0xNT
+eyJoaXN0b3J5IjpbMTU0OTQ0MTAxNiwxNzQ5ODQ3MjUzLC0xNT
 IwNjcyOTAxLDc2ODE2MzQ2NiwtNjA3NTI0OTY0LDU2NjU3OTY2
 NiwtMjExNTA4NjUwMiwxNDUzMDE0MjgyLC02MjA4NjIzMzcsLT
 E1ODU1NjAwMDYsMTQwNTE5MzE0OCwxNDQyNDA5ODYxLDgyMjQz